 BBFC examiners unanimously disliked the film, though acknowledged that the film did have its merits in terms of the film-making art.
 The main bone of contention was the zombies themselves – were they shells without feelings or dead people with families?
 One examiner felt so strongly that the film glorified violence that he excluded himself from any further screenings or discussions surrounding the work.

 It was agreed that cuts to the film were necessary, Ferman as a self-appointed editor extraordinaire, stating that the film featured violence perpetrated against people which was “to a degree never before passed by the Board” and subsequently issued a cuts list that amounted to approximately 55 separate cuts (two minutes 17 seconds).
-These included images of zombie dismemberment, the machine gunning of a child zombie, a machete cutting open a zombie’s head (one of the most famous scenes!) and the shot of a zombie’s head exploding.

 The following month a cut version of the film was re-submitted for re-examination and this time another team of examiners viewed the film.
 All of the examiners still disliked the film and some were convinced that cutting was not the solution to alleviating the possible desensitising effect that the film might have on vulnerable audiences.
 Despite this view, the suggestion of further extensive cuts was made and the film was once again seen by James Ferman, who subsequently issued a further one minute 29 seconds of cuts to more scenes of gory detail.
 At this point the distributor (Target International Pictures) was worried that the film would not be ready in time to be screened at the London Film Festival, so James Ferman suggested that the BBFC’s in-house editor create a version that would be acceptable within the guidelines of the X certificate.